emaldona/listerforall/README.md

 --------

-**Capabilities** is a a set of Java applications io list the capabilties for Mozilla-JSS and other installed providersto [NSS](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS).
+**Capabilities** is a a set of Java applications io list the capabilities for Mozilla-JSS and other installed providers to [NSS](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS).

 Dependencies
 ------------